-$V{\rm ff}$ (cf) = A x C x 3630 cf/ac-impervious
+V{ff} (cf) = A x C x 3630 cf/ac-impervious

 - B. The outlet of a first flush basin or sediment collection unit shall be designed to release the first flush volume over 24-36 hours.
-This will achieve a sediment removal rate goal of 80% sediment removal or achieve not to exceed 80 mg/L TSS results. - C. The outlet of a first flush basin or sediment collection unit shall not be submerged by the receiving watercourse at a 10-year design level. - D. The first flush basin or sediment collection unit shall contain a bypass structure and/or berm to allow the 10-year peak flow to bypass without hydraulic interference.
+This will achieve the goal of 80% sediment removal or not to exceed 80 mg/L TSS. - C. The outlet of a first flush basin or sediment collection unit shall not be submerged by the receiving watercourse at a 10-year design level. - D. The first flush basin or sediment collection unit shall contain a bypass structure and/or berm to allow the 10-year peak flow to bypass without hydraulic interference.